Manifold learning for coarse-graining atomistic simulations: Application to amorphous solids: Grassmannian EGO for coarse-graining

 Additionally, consider an operator $\mathcal{C}:\mathbb{R}^p\to \mathbb{R}^q$, $q\ll p$ that serves to reduce the number of degrees of freedom of this model, the so-called coarse-graining operator.
 This operator could be as simple as a moving average over atomic-scale quantities (such as atomic potential energies) or as complex as a differential operator.
 When assigning the operator $\mathcal{C}$, it is also generally necessary to select an appropriate coarse-graining length-scale (although certain classes of problems may have intrinsic physical length-scales that make this selection clear).
 In the proposed methodology, it is also possible to learn this coarse-graining length-scale directly if necessary.

 From numerical simulations of $\mathcal{L}$, full-field solutions are obtained in the form of generalized tensors, which can be coarse-grained through $\mathcal{C}$ and arbitrarily reshaped.
 A common practice is to transform the existing vectorized field quantities into matrices $\mathcal{Z}_{i}^* \in \mathbb{R}^{n \times m}$ where $n \times m$ is the number of the degrees of freedom and $i=1,\ldots,N_{f}$ where $N_{f}$ is the total number of simulation frames, or snapshots.
+Although vectorized solutions can be reshaped arbitrarily, a general rule-of-thumb is to reshape each solution as close to a square matrix as possible.
+Reshaping of solutions does not affect the dependency between its individual components, as it simply requires a re-indexing, however consistent reshaping across all solution snapshots is essential.
 Generically, these fields in matrix form will be denoted by $\Gamma^{\textit{ref}}$ and will serve as the reference (or target) of the proposed optimization framework.
 As we discuss later, consistency between dimensions of the lower-scale atomistic coarse-grained solutions and continuum model solutions must be ensured, for comparison purposes.